Brian Morrison, vice president of visual merchandising for The Container Store, was a featured speaker at Collaborate 2019.

 About the Speaker: In 1990, Brian Morrison was an Austin college student pursuing an elementary education degree at the University of Texas, when he saw an ad for a part-time sales position at The Container Store.
 Already a customer, Morrison knew the job would work well for his college career.
 Fast forward 28 years and Morrison has held many positions pointing to his flourishing leadership role at The Container Store.

 Products, materials and instore design strategies are varying in each retail industry sector yet those experiences created are often the differentiator for customers.
 This session will review how in-house and supplier teams collaborate through ideation and execute during implementation citing examples from Verizon, Samsung, Apple, Stella McCartney and others in the ever-changing retail landscape.

-Kevin Fernandes, Verizon’s top brand standards director and Michael Koch, vice president of LOC Associates will provide insight into the power of process and partnerships for building customer experiences for the future in and out of retail.
+Kevin Fernandes, Verizon’s top brand standards director and Michael Koch, vice president of LOC Associates provided insights into the power of process and partnerships for building customer experiences for the future in and out of retai

 Kevin Fernandes is director of brand governance and operations for Basking Ridge, N.J.-based